Is Dairy Farming Cruel To Cows? Here’s What You Need To Know

 Despite the fact that farming animals in a “grass-fed” method is not sustainable, it’s hardly practiced at all.
 As of 2010 grass-fed “livestock” only represented 1% of the nation’s supply.
 On top of that, 75% to 80% of grass-fed beef (which is often a by-prodcut of the dairy industry) sold in the U.S. was farmed abroad and imported from Australia, New Zealand, and parts of South America, according to a 2017 report from the Stone Barns Center for Food and Agriculture.

-“Livestock” already takes up nearly 80% of global agricultural land, yet produces less than 20% of the world’s supply of calories.
+“Livestock” already take up nearly 80% of global agricultural land, yet produces less than 20% of the world’s supply of calories.
 It is clear that farming animals for their flesh and secretions is arguably one of the top cause of greenhouse gas emissions.
-Why do we keep supporting this outdated food system that its literally hurting our bodies, wildlife, animals, and the planet?
+Why do we keep supporting this outdated food system that only causes suffering to our bodies, wildlife, animals, and the planet?

 A plant-based diet needs to be globally adopted, and it needs to be adopted quickly.
 Research shows that without meat and dairy consumption, global farmland use could be reduced by more than 75%.
 That would be an area equivalent to the US, China, European Union and Australia combined — and we could still feed the world, in a better way.

-So far we’ve gone over how dairy farming commits outrageous atrocities against our bodies, our homes, and other species that we share the planet with.
-It can be a lot to take in and may even leave you feeling hopeless.
+All of the information shared in this article can be a lot to take in and may even leave you feeling hopeless.
 The fact is that even when we try our best to be conscious consumers, we don’t live in a perfect world, and we sadly aren’t even close to living in a vegan one.
 But we can make steps to head in the right direction, even while participating in mainstream society and start to rewild ourselves and our planet.

 He then went on to say: “I think modern day veganism, the way that we live in this world having to rely on industrialized food systems – the closest way that we can get to living in that more indigenous way that is connected with the land, is to be eating plant-based foods.
 It is as simple as that for me.
 Going into the super market and buying plant-based foods is more aligned with me and my indigeneity than buying animal products that we know are incredibly more harmful to the environment, the thing that we are trying to connect more with.”